coral-xyz/anchor/tests/bench/README.md

 The following scripts are useful when making changes to how benchmarking works.

+`anchor run sync`: Sync all benchmark files by running tests for each version.
+If you've made changes to the bench program or its tests, you should run this command to sync the results.

-`anchor run update-bench`: Update Markdown files in [/bench](https://github.com/coral-xyz/anchor/tree/master/bench) based on the data from `bench.json`.
+`anchor run sync-markdown`: Sync Markdown files in [/bench](https://github.com/coral-xyz/anchor/tree/master/bench) based on the data from `bench.json`.

-`anchor run generate-ix`: Generate instructions with repetitive accounts.
+`anchor run generate-ix`: Generate program instructions with repetitive accounts.

 ---